alexabrebu/projects/README.md

 [NodeJs] Calculator

 An actual Calculator that uses NodeJS technologies.
-There are several operations & cases considering.
+There are several operations & cases considered.
 The list of commands can be seen using the cowsay module.
 Acces - Terminal command: node index.js addition 2 3 (example)